pedrohmgatti/projeto-games-steam/README.md

 4. Standardize CPU names using the Intel website as parameter
 6. Standardize RAM capacity using the Steam Hardware Survey as parameter

-## 🔄 Week 3: Exploratpry Data Analysis (In Progress)
+## ✅ Week 3: Exploratpry Data Analysis (Completed)
 1. Convert reales_date to datetime
 2. Join Market Share table and Game Requirements table
 3. Extract benchmark data from Benchamarks website
 4. Join Benchmark Score table and Game Requirements table
+5. Create new tables

-## 🔄 Week 4: Comparison of player hardware vs. game requirements.
+## 🔄 Week 4: Comparison of player hardware vs. game requirements (In Progress)
+1. Modify the benchmark code to extract GPU data from notebooks
+2. Changes in the processing code
+    - Create a code to update/create tables
+    - Merge benchmark scores into the GPU table
+    - Modify the requirements table to include only the minimum and recommended benchmark scores
+3. Most dominant graphics cards in the market
+    - Which games they can run
+    - How many games they can run

 ## 🔄 Week 5: Evolution of game requirements over time.